 I only really started my travel blog in 2017, my Instagram account in 2014.
 From 2012 till 2016 I Basically traveled around the world without a plan.
 I just wanted to have fun in life!
 I can tell you that pretty much work out very well.
 Here are some of my best travel adventures from around the world.

-Years past by and I made several trips to Asia, USA, Middle East, Africa and around Europe but a holiday is nothing quite like a big trip!
+After 2009 the years past by and I made several trips to Asia, USA, Middle East, Africa and around traveled around Europe but a holiday is nothing quite like a big trip!
 The urge to start exploring became bigger and bigger and eventually the time was there to say goodbye again.
-Since December 2012 I have been on the road now and what started as chasing my dreams let to the job everyone dreams about: a full time travel blogger.
+It was December 2012 when I quit my job again and ever since I have been on the road.
+What started as chasing my dreams let to the job everyone dreams about: a full time travel blogger.